PrincetonUniversity/multi_gpu_training/02_multi_gpu/README.md

 ### Caveats

-Do not use DataParallel in PyTorch since it gives poor performance relative to DistributedDataParallel.
+Do not use DataParallel in PyTorch for anything since it gives poor performance relative to DistributedDataParallel.

 ## Main changes needed in going from single-GPU to multi-GPU training with DDP